Nagellan/a11y-browser-assistant-2/README.md

 # Ally.
 The browser assistant for visually impaired and blind people

-A uses GPT-4 to control your browser and perform repetitive actions on your behalf.
+Ally uses GPT-4 to control your browser and perform repetitive actions on your behalf.
 Currently it allows you to define ad-hoc instructions.
 In the future it will also support saved and scheduled workflows.

 ## Installing and Running